St. Louis Fine Restaurant Guide provides a list of restaurants with news about openings and special events.

 To submit news, add a restaurant location, or advertise, send email to:

-This interactive comedy, murder mystery is served with a 4-course meal to DIE for!
+This interactive comedy, murder mystery is presented with a 4-course meal & wine to DIE for!
 Make your reservations now.
+Call the Bissell Mansion at 314-533-9830 or 1-800-690-9838.
 It would be a CRIME to miss out on this much FUN!
-Call the Bissell Mansion at 314-533-9830 or 1-800-690-9838.

 Lucy Loves Ricky

 The "I Love Lucy" TV Show premiered in October 1951.